 FULL TEXT (Article 2 of 6): Newark, N. J., June 6.—A second murder indictment has been returned against Mary Creighton, pretty young Newark matron, who is already waiting trial on a charge of poisoning her brother.
-The new indictment alleges that she caused the death of her. mother-in-law by poison.
+The new indictment alleges that she caused the death of her mother-in-law by poison.
 Chemists are now engaged in analyzing the stomach of her father-in-law, who died two years ago in an effort to determine whether he died from effect of poison.

-The young woman, who became a mother for the second time just after her arrest, is schedules to come to trial June 18th on a charge of billing her brother, Charles Raymond Avery, aged 18, by slow administration arsenic.
+The young woman, who became a mother for the second time just after her arrest, is scheduled to come to trial June 18th on a charge of killing her brother, Charles Raymond Avery, aged 18, by slow administration arsenic.
 Her husband, John, is charged with the same offense and will come to trial with her.

 [“Second Charge Of Murder Is Made On Mrs. Creighton,” Clearfield Progress (Pa.), Jun.
 6, 1923, p.
 1]

-FULL TEXT (Article 3 of 6): Newark, N.J., July 13 – Mrs. Mary F. Creighton, on trial here for the alleged poisoning of her brother-in-law, Mrs. Annie Creighton, more than two years ago, was acquitted by a jury early tonight after four hours’ deliberation.
+FULL TEXT (Article 3 of 6): Newark, N.J., July 13 – Mrs. Mary F. Creighton, on trial here for the alleged poisoning of her mother-in-law, Mrs. Annie Creighton, more than two years ago, was acquitted by a jury early tonight after four hours’ deliberation.